Dwight Stones: Biography

 Stones attended UCLA his freshman year (1971–72), and later transferred to Long Beach State for a year and a half, and is a member of that university's hall of fame.

 In 1994, Stones hosted the second season of the ESPN game show Dream League.

 In 1998, Stones was inducted into the National Track and Field Hall of Fame.
 He was a 1991 inductee into the Orange County Hall of Fame.

 Stones is Jewish, and he once competed in the Maccabiah Games in Israel.

 Olympic competition

 Stones was one of the world's top high jumpers from 1972 to 1984 and has been twice named the World Indoor Athlete of the Year by Track & Field News.

-At age 18, during the 1972 Summer Olympics in Munich, he took the bronze medal in the high jump behind Jüri Tarmak and Stefan Junge.
+At the 1972 Olympics in Munich, Stones took the bronze medal at age eighteen, behind Jüri Tarmak and Stefan Junge.